MladenMax/symbolsearch/README.md

-# symbolsearch
+# SymbolSearch
 A simple react native app for monitoring currencies

+## How to open

+### 1. Download Expo app
+    Download the Expo mobile app on your Android or iOS mobile device

-## Scan to open
+### 2. Scan to open
-With an Android phone, you can scan this QR code with your Expo mobile app to load this project immediately.
+    Scan this QR code with your Expo mobile app if you're using Android or use Camera app on iPhone

 ![Alt text](assets/qrcode.png?raw=true)